Nethrenial/SCS2204_Functional_Programming/README.md

-# SCS2204_Functional_Programming
+# UCSC Computer Science
-Repository for scs2204 functional programming subject
+My repository to manage resources for the ucsc cs degree program.